0x9090/NmappaPaRappa/README.md

 NmappahPahRappah
 ================

-A Python wrappah for mass ports scans
+A basic Python wrappah for mass ports scans